jm59psut/A--PI/README.md

 After developing just rerun build.bat and restart the script.
 ## Script List
-*Tower Range
+1)Tower Range
-*TrueSight Detector
+2)TrueSight Detector
-*Ability Range
+3)Ability Range
-*Ability Range type 2
+4)Ability Range type 2
-*ANTI AFK
+5)ANTI AFK
-*AntiInitiation
+6)AntiInitiation
-*AntiInitiation 2
+7)AntiInitiation 2
-*AutoArmlet (doesn't work for now)
+8)AutoArmlet (doesn't work for now)
-*Auto Deward (after newest update its broken)
+9)Auto Deward (after newest update its broken)
-*Auto Bottle
+10)Auto Bottle
-*Dazzle AutoGrave (Too much lag probably some minor issue DO NOT USE) *AutoPhase Boots
+11)Dazzle AutoGrave (Too much lag probably some minor issue DO NOT USE) 12)AutoPhase Boots
-*Auto Steal
+13)Auto Steal
-*Auto Unagro
+14)Auto Unagro
-*Chat spammer
+15)Chat spammer
-*Blink Range
+16)Blink Range
-*FOW Fix (this file is patched by valve so will not work with patching some DLL's *Enemy ManaBars
+17)Oracle Auto Save (same as Dazzle auto save DO NOT USE IT UNSTABLE) 18)FOW Fix (this file is patched by valve so will not work with patching some DLL's 19)Enemy ManaBars
-*Exp Rsange
+20)Exp Rsange
-*Ez Procast
+21)Ez Procast
-*Ez Sunstrike
+22)Ez Sunstrike
-*Ez Techies Auto (Auto using of remote mines and force staff) *EZ Visage (saves fammiliar if low health)
+23)Ez Techies Auto (Auto using of remote mines and force staff) 24)EZ Visage (saves fammiliar if low health)
-*Item Panel
+25)Item Panel
-*Jungle Maphack
+26)Jungle Maphack
-*lasthutMarker
+27)lasthutMarker
-*Wardbuytroll
+28)Wardbuytroll
-*WK abuse
+29)WK abuse
 *many more...